 By the time you notice the damage caused by spider mites, the colony will already be sizable, so you will need to treat the plants immediately.

-Ways to get rid of spider mites on pepper plants
+Recommendations for getting rid of spider mites on pepper plants

 Spider mites can develop a resistance to some commercial pesticides; however, there are safe and non-toxic alternatives that you can try.